 As a thank to everyone who came out to the event, each pet parent got their own professionally shot portrait.

-For those who couldn’t make it to Litchfield, we brought the experience direct to New York.
-Our ‘Drive In Bus Theatre’ allowed the public to get a taste of our campaign, as well as bring their dogs along for the experience.
+For those who couldn’t make it, we brought the experience to New York.
+Our ‘Drive In Bus Theatre’ allowed the public to get a small taste of our campaign.

 HI-WAY CAFE